Posts

 The brain needs time to refresh itself.
 This is not meant to be a scientific claim by any means, merely a psychological observation.
 When an idea arrives, don’t race to write it down.
 Chew on it for a while.
 Let it stew.
 Turn it into food for thought.

 Even this particular idea right now - that ideas aren’t precious - has been with me for some time.
+I only just figured out what the core thesis is.

 “Front-end” in web development refers to the visual appearance of an application or website.
 In Django, a web development framework, the front-end is created in DTL (Django Template Language), which is a superset of HTML (Hypertext Markup Language).